Skiawm91/HacknetCMD-Core/README.md

 Before I made C++ ver, I just joined "Hacknet for CMD | Official Server" on Discord.
 <br/>
 <br>
-One day, a person "65536Java (NULL)" joined and sent a program about HacknetCMD.
+One day, a person 65536Java (NULL) joined and sent a program about HacknetCMD.
 <br/>
 Then, this program remade "Hacknet for CMD" with Java.
 <br/>